raven-black-dream/digital-garden/posts/Characters/Cainites/Vincent.md

 ## Other Plot Information

 Vincent (Vincentius) - a hunched old Nosferatu that lives in an outpost and mostly refuses to talk directly to other vampires, or humans.
-Derisively sometimes known as 'the rat man', he has entire legions of rat ghouls, and a few other creatures. [[Quinn]] and [[Thomas]] know / sometimes interact with several of his ghouls. about 1200 years old starting arc 2 (circa 300)
+Derisively sometimes known as 'the rat man', he has entire legions of rat ghouls, and a few other creatures. [[Quinn]] and [[Thomas]] know / sometimes interact with several of his ghouls.

+About 1200 years old starting arc 2 (circa 300)

+Vincent was in torpor during last story arc.